cbkinase/Meetup/README.md

 ## Intro

-This is a Meetup clone.
+This is a Meetup clone, presently hosted <a href="https://cameron-meetup-auth.onrender.com/">on Render</a>.
+Come check it out!

 ## Technologies used